 Child Custody Standards (Best Interests of the Child)

 New York courts apply the "best interests of the child" standard when making custody decisions.
-DRL §70 and Family Court Act §402 set forth the relevant factors, which include:
+DRL §70 and Family Court Act §651 set the best-interests standard; the factors themselves come from case law, principally Eschbach v.
+Eschbach.
+They include:

 - The stability and quality of each parent's relationship with the child